MicroStrategy/rest-api-docs/docs/common-workflows/analytics/object-discovery/folder-browsing.md

 Endpoint: [GET /api/folders/preDefined/{folderType}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Browsing/getPreDefinedFolder)

-This endpoint allows the caller to get the objects under a predefined folder with the MicroStrategy REST Server.
-In this example, you get the objects under Shared Reports in the "MicroStrategy Tutorial".
-You use the authorization token returned by `POST /api/auth/login` as the value for X-MSTR-AuthToken and a project ID returned by `GET /api/projects` as the value for X-MSTR-ProjectID.
-You provide a value for folderType from the [EnumDSSXMLFolderNames](https://www2.microstrategy.com/producthelp/2021/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLFolderNames.html) enumeration.
+This endpoint allows the caller to get the objects under a predefined folder with the MicroStrategy REST server.
+In this example, you get the objects under "Shared Reports" in the "MicroStrategy Tutorial" project.
+You use the authorization token returned by `POST /api/auth/login` as the value for `X-MSTR-AuthToken` and a project ID returned by `GET /api/projects` as the value for `X-MSTR-ProjectID`.
+You provide a value for `folderType` from the [EnumDSSXMLFolderNames](https://www2.microstrategy.com/producthelp/2021/WebAPIReference/com/microstrategy/webapi/EnumDSSXMLFolderNames.html) enumeration.
 In this example, you use the value "7" , which specifies the predefined "Shared Reports" folder under the "Public Objects" folder.
-If the call is successful, the resulting HTTP response returns an HTTP status 200 and a list of metadata objects under the Shared Reports folder.
+If the call is successful, the resulting HTTP response returns an HTTP status 200 and a list of metadata objects under the "Shared Reports" folder.

 ![swagger_GET_folders_preDefined](../../../images/swagger_GET_folders_preDefined.png)